-Are you traveling to Yucatan in southern Mexico?
-Than we’re sure a dive in a cenote is on your Mexico wish list.
+Are you travelling to Yucatan in southern Mexico?
+Then we’re sure a dive in a cenote is on your Mexico wish list.
 And it should be!
-These underground lakes are unique natural phenomena with beautiful blue water, a fascinating ecosystem and magical vibe.
+These underground lakes are unique natural phenomena with beautiful blue water, a fascinating ecosystem and a magical vibe.
 We found it difficult to choose between all the cenotes in the Yucatan peninsula, but we can now tell you exactly how to make that choice.
 We selected all popular and off the beaten track cenotes we could find on a cenote map.
 And we’ll give you the best tips to find an abandoned cenote all for yourself.

 Scroll down to find the cenote map at the end of this post!